Dr Idrees Rasouli

 Background

-Previously, Idrees was Head of Department of Architecture at Ravensbourne University London, where he developed and delivered the department's academic curriculum and led various design courses, including the world's first ARB accredited interior design course, with a focus on diversity, sustainability, and inclusivity to build high quality academic experiences and stimulating environment for students and staff from diverse backgrounds, and combined pedagogic experimentation and multi/transdisciplinary local, national, and international collaborations to co-create the best propositions for the issues of the built environment and society.
-Moreover, he taught design and innovation to postgraduate and research students in the School of Design at the Royal College of Art alongside prominent academics and industry leaders, with a focus on cross-cultural design, transnational trends, and context-specific methods and approaches, as well as fostering external relationships that empower staff and enhance student employability and entrepreneurial skills.
+Prior to this, he was Head of Department of Architecture (2018-2019), Principal Lecturer and Course Leader (2013-2019) of Interior Design, Architecture, and Urban Landscape, and Senior Lecturer (2009-2013) in the School of Design at Ravensbourne University London, where he developed and delivered the department’s academic curriculum and led various design courses, including the world’s first ARB accredited interior design course.
+There he focused on diversity, sustainability, and inclusivity to build high quality academic experiences and stimulating environment for students and staff from diverse backgrounds and combined pedagogic experimentation and inter/crossdisciplinary local, national, and international collaborations to co-create the best propositions for the issues of the built environment and society.
+During 2015-2020, Idrees taught design and innovation to postgraduate and research students in the School of Design at the Royal College of Art alongside prominent academics and industry leaders, with a focus on cross-cultural design, transnational trends, and context-specific methods and approaches, as well as fostering external relationships that empower staff and enhance student employability and entrepreneurial skills.

 Spoken Languages